Skip to main content

 1. Add acai puree, banana, raspberries, protein powder, and half of the almond milk and blend on high for 5-10 seconds.

-2. Lower speed to medium-low and pour in the remainder of the almond milk.
+2. Lower the speed to medium-low and pour in the remainder of the almond milk.
 Add more almond milk if the shake is too thick for your taste.

 3. Pour into glass and serve immediately.

-How to Thicken a Milkshake
+How to thicken a milkshake

 Let’s pretend you came across this article too late, and you’re trying to thicken up a thin, runny mess.
-There a few ways you can thicken a milkshake.
-The most obvious way is to simply add more ice cream, but yogurt is a good substitution if you ran out.
+There are a few ways you can thicken a milkshake.
+The most obvious way is to add more ice cream, but yogurt is a good substitution if you’ve run out.
 If you don’t have any yogurt, bananas or frozen fruit are great in a pinch.
 No fruit?
 Turn to some powders.
 Cocoa powder, hot chocolate mix, or even protein powder will thicken your shakeup in a jiffy.
 In a last-ditch effort, pour the shake into a glass, add some ice cubes to the bottom of the blender, then pour the shake back over.
 Pulse the cubes until they are fully incorporated into the shake.
 Then drink quickly!

 Steven Johnson